stevebrodie/Fostex-MTC-1-Controller/MTC-1_Controller_Electron_Roadmap.md

-# Brodex Controller — Electron Era Roadmap
+# Fostex MTC-1 Controller — Electron Era Roadmap

 *Features deferred from the current Node.js/browser implementation, to be built once the app is packaged as an Electron application.
 Electron provides the necessary OS-level access (filesystem, native audio API) that makes these features practical.*